Faraday’s Law: Definition, Principles, and Example Problems

 So that it will bring up the mass ratio of the substances obtained to be the same as the equivalent mass ratio of each substance.
 The formula for Faraday II’s law is W1 / W2 = e1 / e3, W1 is the mass of substance 1 (grams), W2 is the mass of substance 2 (grams), ei is the equivalent of substance 1 and e2 is the equivalent of substance 2.

-See also difference between fraction and rational number
+See also difference between short run and long run

 This explanation confirms that the application of this law is used to account for the quantitative aspects of the substances involved in reactions in electrolytic cells.
 In addition, Faraday is also a law regarding electromagnetic induction after conducting an experiment on how a magnetic field induces an electric current.